kommander/aden/docs/introduction.md

 Clicking the newly added button on the page should result in the next random quote shown on the page.

 Looks a bit 90s though, lets add some styling.
-I heard _bootstrap_ gives you a good headstart and is widely used.
+I heard _bootstrap_ gives you a good head-start and is widely used.
 To be able to add modules to our project we need to initialize npm with `npm init --yes`, then we can add bootstrap via `npm i bootstrap`.
 In our `index.css` we can now just do `@import "~bootstrap/dist/css/bootstrap.min.css"` at the very top.

 Add `class="well"` to our _quote div_ and `class="btn"` to our button element.